 …and cut them all either 12″ or 13″ long so there would be some variation.
 I wanted the ribbons to hang somewhere around 150% the length of the shaker (so since the shaker is 4″ long and once the tassel is made the 12″ strips will be folded in half to be 6″ long, that pretty much works out).

-I put a new long skinny ribbon underneath all the others, right in the middle:
+I put a new long skinny ribbon underneath all the others, right in the middle, and knotted it: